xortuna/AOC2020/readme.md

-Repostiory for my solutions for the Advent of code 2020 Solutions are in C# (.Net Core)
+Repostiory for my solutions for the Advent of code 2020, solutions are in C# (.Net Core)/

 https://adventofcode.com/2020